Introduction to Insert in MySQL

 VALUES (5, 'Vinay','Kumar', 10, 92);

-Changing the order of the columns & value will have no effect on the INSERT query as the right value can’t be mapped to the right column.
+Changing the order of the columns & values will not affect the INSERT query, as the right value can’t be mapped to the right column.
 Thus problems like inserting a numeric value into a string or vice versa may arise.

-In all the above queries, so many fields like Last_name, Phone, City values are missing.
-So in such cases, MySQL will insert by default NULL values in those columns which we have skipped in the queries.
+Many fields like Last_name, Phone, and City values are missing in the above queries.
+So in such cases, MySQL will insert, by default, NULL values in those columns which we have skipped in the queries.

 Inserting into a Table from Another Table

-If there are 2 similar tables, and we want to insert data from table_1 to table_2 directly to avoid manual work, we can also use a different type of INSERT query.
-In such a case, we have to use a SELECT command with the INSERT command.
-Basically SELECT command comes under DQL (Data Query Language), which is used for retrieval/fetching of data.
+If there are two similar tables, and we want to insert data from table_1 to table_2 directly to avoid manual work, we can also use a different type of INSERT query.
+In such a case, we must use a SELECT command with the INSERT command.
+The SELECT command comes under DQL (Data Query Language), which is used for the retrieval/fetching of data.
 The select command can be used with many types of clauses also.

 The basic syntax for inserting records to one table from another is as follows: